-This can be difficult to diagnose as brown tips on the leaves can be caused by a variety of things, so you'll need to read the below and relate it to your care techniques.
-Meanwhile you can cut the tips off without harming the leaves.
+This can be difficult to diagnose as brown tips on the leaves can be caused by a variety of things.
+You'll need to read the below and relate it to your past care techniques to understand what's gone wrong.
+Meanwhile you can cut the brown tips off without harming the leaves.

 Brown edges / scorch marks

 Aspidistra is a little like a vampire in the sense it doesn't need a great deal to live, but it absolutely can not stand bright sunlight.
-It needs a shady / bright location or the weak filtered sunlight from a North East / North West facing window ledge anything more is too much.
+It needs a shady / bright location or the weak filtered sunlight from another aspect, anything more is too much.

-If the leaves are going yellow on mass, or one at a time but over a long period this is often caused by one of the following:
+The odd leaf going yellow is normal and not something to be worried about.
+However if the leaves are going yellow on mass, or one at a time but over a long period this is a problem and is often caused by one of the following:

 Possible Cure: The yellowing problem happened to our Aspidistra once before.
 Probably from too much water in the dead of Winter (we can all get it wrong sometimes!).